 Fear was gripping the world.
 Some scientists theorised that the virus may aerosolise in the surf and pose a risk to beach users.
 All restaurants were shuttered with only take-out or delivery service allowed.
 Stores banned customers from bringing their own reusable shopping bags.
 All I could think of was the impending mountains of plastic waste that would soon be entering the oceans and littering the beaches with nobody to clean them up.

 Fast-forward three months and it is now June and nearly summer.
 The U.S. is cautiously reopening and my state has opened the beaches once again.
 I am back to cleaning up, now armed with a facemask, gloves and hand sanitiser.
 I am playing catch up now but am sure to be back on track of achieving 52 clean-ups barring future beach access restrictions or personal injuries.

 It also cannot go unmentioned, that during my 52 Beach Clean-up Challenge the USA was experiencing serious civil unrest due to a horrific police killing of an unarmed African-American citizen.
 Violence escalated to the point where many cities were under curfews.
 This highlights that now, more than ever, there will be no hope of solving the planet’s environmental problems until we building a society of inclusion and address issues of inequality, racism and social justice.

-Always on the look out for a new challenge, James Kao’s next mission will take him on a SUP expedition around the famous Lake Atitlán in Guatemala.
+Always on the lookout for a new challenge, James Kao’s next mission will take him on a SUP expedition around the famous Lake Atitlán in Guatemala.
 Alongside an international team, he will circumnavigate the South American by SUP while raising awareness of the lakes growing water pollution crisis that is adversely impacting its indigenous Mayan communities.
-Throughout their journey, James and his team will document the extent of the social and environmental issues they come across as well as engaging in outreach projects like lake trash cleanups and implementing a recycling project.
+Throughout their journey, James and his team will document the extent of the social and environmental issues they come across as well as engage in outreach projects like lake trash cleanups and the implementation of a recycling project.